 characterize it, but they are standing on the packed but shifting sand of

 traditional Christian dogma and doctrine and are confused.
 For them

-to accept the idea that the true conception of Jesus and his message never got off the
+to accept the idea that the true conception of the J-person and his message never got off the

 ground back in the early church is monstrous.
 Their minds immediately

 blanche at the idea that the disciples for the most part didn't understand the message of

 the J-person, the Good News, and that the growth of Christianity into the